ibpdas/ibpdas/readme.md

 I design tools and frameworks that help teams think clearly, deliver strategically and learn openly.

 ### **1. Data strategy & impact tools**
-Frameworks that align priorities, data foundations, risk and performance.
+Frameworks that align priorities, data foundations, performance and impact.

 - **ValueLine** — from data diagnosis to measurable impact
 - **ThinkStudio** — clarity and structured thinking for data leaders